Two weeks in Ecuador - Andes, Amazon & Galapagos.

 DAY 15.
 Friday, May 5.
 QUITO ✈ INTERNATIONAL FLIGHT

-We’ll have a nice relaxed day before our 6:05pm international flight home on Avianca flight AV8376.
-We’ll arrive back at JFK the following morning after a short layover in Bogota.
+We’ll have a nice relaxed day before our 6:05pm international flight home by way of Bogota, on Avianca flight AV8376.
+Our connecting flight AV020 departs Bogota at 10:55pm and we’ll arrive back at JFK the following morning.

 DAY 16 Saturday, May 6 HOME